Billy Connolly: 2010s

-In 2011, Connolly and his wife were living full-time in New York City, whilst retaining their Candacraig residence.
-The Connollys decided to sell Candacraig House in September 2013, with a price of £2.75 million.
+In 2011, Connolly and his wife were living full-time in New York City, while retaining their Candacraig residence.
+The Connollys decided to sell Candacraig House in September 2013, for £2.75 million.

 In 2012, Connolly provided the voice of King Fergus in Pixar's Scotland-set animated film Brave, alongside fellow Scottish actors Kelly Macdonald, Craig Ferguson, Robbie Coltrane, Emma Thompson, and Kevin McKidd.
 Connolly appeared as Wilf in Quartet, a 2012 British comedy-drama film based on the play Quartet by Ronald Harwood, directed by Dustin Hoffman.

 In 2014, he appeared in The Hobbit: The Battle of the Five Armies as Dáin II Ironfoot, a great dwarf warrior and cousin of Thorin II Oakenshield.
 Peter Jackson stated: "We could not think of a more fitting actor to play Dain Ironfoot, the staunchest and toughest of dwarves, than Billy Connolly, the Big Yin himself.
 With Billy stepping into this role, the cast of The Hobbit is now complete.
 We can't wait to see him on the battlefield."

 Steve Brown, Connolly's manager of 32 years, died in December 2017 at the age of 72.
 In 2018, Connolly, now resident in Florida, held his first art exhibition.
 He stated at the time that he would no longer be touring as a comedian.